How Can We Help You?

 Utilizing Benefits in High School

-However, if a student is utilizing Running Start at Tacoma Community College, they CANNOT use Chapter 35 benefits.
+Students currently utilizing Running Start at Tacoma Community College cannot use Chapter 35 benefits.
 Once they are finished with Running Start, students can utilize their Chapter 35 benefits.

 Chapter 33/ GI Bill® Benefits